 5. Onam Pulikali Tiger Play

 Puli is a Tamil word and it means “tiger”.
 The festival is about the play done by the men in south India dressed up as tigers.
 Several of grown-up men disguised as tiger dance on the beat of traditional percussion instruments.
 This event happens during Onam festival.
 Though seems quirkiest this festival is considered as the very business in India.

 When is Onam Pulikali Tiger Play – 8th September 2018

 Read Also: 8 Most Famous Cultural Festivals In India

 6. Aranmula Snake Boat Race

-Featuring as an integral part of Onam festival, Aranmula Snake Boat Race is one of the best festivals in the South India.
-The festival is considered auspicious and is celebrated as religious occasion.
-Under this boat race you would be carried on a snake boat to Aranmula Parthasarthy Temple.
+Featuring as an integral part of Onam festival, Aranmula Snake Boat Race is one of the best festivals in South India.
+The festival is considered auspicious and is celebrated as a religious occasion.
+Under this boat race, you would be carried on a snake boat to Aranmula Parthasarathy Temple.
 The event is marked as the day when Lord Krishna crosses the Yamuna River and forms mesmerizing South India tourism.

 Where – At Pampa River in Arnmula and south of Alleppey in Kerala

 Going to step in its 5th year this year, Pune International Literary Festival is Maha Sangam of various giants from the literature world.
 The festival happens in Pine and celebrates authors, writers, and intellectuals from all over the world.
 The festival will offer you an opportunity to interact with authors in India.
 The festival includes the panel discussion, workshops, and book launches.
 Travelers on their Mumbai tourism can also visit Pune and attend this grand gala.